Seahorse ROV MVP 1 Visual Reference

 Bumping rocks, submerged structure, or launch impact from shore.
 Plates slide, spine stays sealed.
 Electronics and cameras protected.

-NORMAL SEALED 100% width ROCK IMPACT ~50% COMPRESSED SAFE ✓ spine + o-rings intact
+NORMAL mineral crust (EMA) fin ray SEALED 100% width ROCK IMPACT ~50% COMPRESSED SAFE ✓ spine + o-rings intact mineral absorbs → PETG holds

 07 — Buoyancy System — Dual Water Compensation